Helix Summer Medical Program

 We offer this program free of charge!
 Thank you to our sponsors for their generous support!

-Due to COVID-19, the entirety of the Summer 2021 Helix Summer Medical Program will be held online.
+The 2022 Helix Summer Medical Program will be held in-person!

 Please contact us if you require accommodations to participate in our online program.